-2023 2022 2021 £m £m £m Fees for HSBC Bank plc's statutory audit ^{1,5} 5.3 5.5 4.8 Fees for other services provided to the group 17.5 15.6 14.3 audit of the group's subsidiaries2 7.8 5.8 5.6 audit-related assurance services3 5.2 5.3 5.7 other assurance services4 4.5 4.5 3.0 Year ended 31 Dec 22.8 21.1 19.1
+2023 2022 2021 £m £m £m Fees for HSBC Bank plc's statutory audit ^{1,5} 5.3 5.5 4.8 Fees for other services provided to the group 17.5 15.6 14.3 - audit of the group's subsidiaries 2 7.8 5.8 5.6 audit-related assurance services3 5.2 5.3 5.7 - other assurance services 4 4.5 4.5 3.0 Year ended 31 Dec 22.8 21.1 19.1

-- 1 Fees payable to PwC for the statutory audit of the consolidated financial statements of the group and the separate financial statements of HSBC Bank plc.
-They exclude amounts payable for the statutory audit of the bank's subsidiaries which have been included in 'Fees for other services provided to the group'. - 2 Including fees payable to PwC for the statutory audit of the bank's subsidiaries. - Including services for assurance and other services that relate to statutory and regulatory filings, including interim reviews. - 4 Including permitted services relating to attestation reports on internal controls of a service organisation primarily prepared for and used by third-party end user, including comfort letters. - 5 2023 Audit fees payable to PwC includes prior year adjustments after finalisation of the 2022 financial statements.
+- 1 Fees payable to PwC for the statutory audit of the consolidated financial statements of the group.
+They exclude amounts payable for the statutory audit of the bank's subsidiaries which have been included in 'Fees for other services provided to the group'. - 2 Including fees payable to PwC for the statutory audit of the bank's subsidiaries. - 3 Including services for assurance and other services that relate to statutory and regulatory filings, including interim reviews. - 4 Including permitted services relating to attestation reports on internal controls of a service organisation primarily prepared for and used by third-party end user, including comfort letters. - 5 2023 Audit fees payable to PwC includes prior year adjustments after finalisation of the 2022 financial statements.